PANC: Prior-Aware Normalized Cut via Anchor-Augmented Token Graphs: Introduction

-Weak supervision provides a middle ground: the use of a small amount of targeted supervision (points, scribbles, or image-level cues) may solve ambiguities and inject semantic intent into propagation or grouping algorithms \cite{bearman2016s, lin2016scribblesup, ahn2018learning}.
-However, incorporating priors into global clustering is not trivial.
-Naïve constraints may either be ignored by global objectives or overly dominate local affinities.
-Learned affinity models introduce training overhead and dataset-specific tuning \cite{wang2014constrained, xu2009fast, papandreou2015weakly}.
-Quite recently, advances in self-supervised ViT encoders (notably the recent DINOv3) produce dense token embeddings with improved stability across resolutions and stronger geometric consistency (namely, Gram anchoring and multiresolution exposure).
-These representations are particularly suitable as the substrate for seed-driven propagation and constrained spectral objectives \cite{caron2021emergingpropertiesselfsupervisedvision, oquab2024dinov2learningrobustvisual, siméoni2025dinov3}.
-The encoder reduces sensitivity to token resolution and improves reliability for affinity-based grouping on limited numbers of priors.
+Weak supervision offers a middle ground: a small amount of targeted input (points, or image-level cues) can resolve ambiguities and inject semantic intent into propagation or grouping algorithms \cite{bearman2016s, lin2016scribblesup, ahn2018learning}.
+Yet integrating priors into global clustering is nontrivial.
+Naïve constraints may be ignored by global objectives or overwhelm local affinities, while learned affinity models incur training overhead and dataset-specific tuning \cite{wang2014constrained, xu2009fast, papandreou2015weakly}.
+Recent self-supervised ViT encoders (e.g., DINO) yield stable, geometry-preserving token embeddings, forming a strong basis for seed-guided spectral segmentation \cite{caron2021emergingpropertiesselfsupervisedvision, oquab2024dinov2learningrobustvisual, siméoni2025dinov3}.